 Advertisers pay for their videos to get seen.
 The same way they would promote an advert on Facebook or buy an ad slot before You Tube videos.
 Good-Loop sells premium video advertising space to advertisers.

 Who decides which charities are featured?

 When someone watches a Good-Loop advert, after 15 seconds they get to give a free donation and will see a shortlist of charities to choose from.
 This shortlist is decided based on a number of factors such as which charities the content creator or advertiser supports.
-We could also personalise the charity shortlist if we know that a person has supported a specific charity recently (through anonymous cookie data).

 How much goes to charity?

 Always 50% of the gross profit from an advert view goes to charity.
 The exact amount will vary as the cost depends upon the length of the advert, the website it's running on, the type of person brands want to target etc.